junxit/us-congress-bills-114/metadata.md

 - 2015-01-08 — Introduced in House
 - 2015-01-08 — Introduced in House
 - 2015-01-08 — Referred to the House Committee on Veterans' Affairs.
+- 2015-01-27 — Committee Hearings Held.
+- 2015-02-12 — Committee Consideration and Mark-up Session Held.
+- 2015-02-12 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2015-03-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-03-23 — Considered under suspension of the rules. (consideration: CR H1822-1824)
+- 2015-03-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+216.
+- 2015-03-23 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended.
+- 2015-03-23 — Placed on the Union Calendar, Calendar No. 31.
+- 2015-03-23 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+114-48.
+- 2015-03-23 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+114-48.